 don't be a dick

-Our latest campaign, don't be dick, calls on policy makers and practitioners to take cyberflashing seriously.
+Don't be dick, calls on policy makers and practitioners to take cyberflashing seriously.

 Cyberflashing is when someone sends an intimate image of themselves to someone else without that person's consent.
 It can be done through messages, DMs, PMs, airdrop and through email.